AgileRL/AgileRL/docs/api/modules/index.rst

     * MultiInput
     * Transformers - GPT and BERT

-We are constantly adding more neural network architectures, with a view to add recurrent and hierarchical networks soon.
+We are constantly adding more neural network architectures, so keep an eye out for updates!

 .. toctree::
    :maxdepth: 1